polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 > * You may use emojis if it makes sense
 > * If you cannot find the answer to the question in the context, then inform the user that you are only configured to answer questions about Acme, Inc. and that the user should provide some keywords for you to find relevant information

-Magic contains several pre-defined flavors, including dynamically created flavors that will scrape some page to create a highly personalised and custom system type that OpenAI will use as its instruction when it is asked questions.
+Magic contains several pre-defined flavors, including dynamically created flavors that will scrape some page to create a highly personalised and custom system message that OpenAI will use as its instruction when it is asked questions.
 Dynamic flavors contain the text _"DYNAMIC"_ as a part of their name, and when selected, it will ask you for a website URL from where to extract information.

 Notice, the system message can contain Hyperlambda mixin logic, similarly to how training snippets can.
 To understand how this works, read the section about adding Hyperlambda code to your training snippets.
 The system message can also contain AI function declarations, instructing OpenAI to return JSON for a function invocation given some specific instruction, such as for instance _"Search the web for Thomas Hansen Hyperlambda."_

 #### Configuration settings

-* Type name, being the name of your type.
+* Model name, being the name of your model.
 This cannot be changed once created.
 * Website, which if supplied, will re-crawl the specified website once every 24 hours.
 * Flavor, being a pre-defined list of templates for system messages.
 Once you select a flavor, your system message will update accordingly.
 * System message, implying the _"instruction"_ to OpenAI.
 Allows you to change your chatbot's behaviour.
 * Conversation starters, implying a pre-defined set of suggested questions to start a conversation with the chatbot.
 * Greeting, being a static initial greeting, such as for instance _"Hello there, how can I help you?"_
-* Authorisation, implying roles users must belong to in order to query type.
+* Authorisation, implying roles users must belong to in order to query model.
 Requires the user is authenticated through Magic with a valid JWT token if you turn this on.
 * reCAPTCHA, being reCAPTCHA value for accepting queries.
 This is a legacy setting and you should set it to 0 since we've implemented our own PoW-based CAPTCHA library that's 0.1% of the size of reCAPTCHA.
 * Supervised, which if turned on, will store all questions/answers allowing you to access these through the history tab.
-* Cached, legacy property, only relevant for older non-GPT models.
 * Vectors, implying the chatbot will use the vector database to find context.
-Magic does support fine-tuning or training.
-If you turn _off_ vectors you will be able to use your own custom fine-tuned model.
 We do _not_ recommend turning this off.
-* API key, being overridden OpenAI API key for a specific type.
+* API key, being overridden OpenAI API key for a specific model.
 By default Magic will read API key from your configuration.
-You can override this on a per-type level.
+You can override this on a per-model level.
 * No requests, being total number of requests the chatbot has answered the current month.
 * Max requests, implying maximum requests the chatbot will answer per month.
 Useful to cap your chatbot to avoid runaway costs.
 Logically it's using no requests to see if it can continue answering requests.
 * Temperature, implying chances the OpenAI model is willing to take.
 Sometimes referred to as _"creativity"_.
 * Threshold, implying threshold for training data to kick in.
 Similarity value allowing you to filter out any training data not matching.
 This value can be between 0 and 1, where 0 implies _"match anything"_ and 1 implies _"only match 100% equal snippets"_.
 A good value here is between 0.2 and 0.6, depending upon how strict you want the chatbot to match towards your training data.
 * Completion/chat model, implying the OpenAI base model to use for queries.
-Notice, if you have created your own models using fine-tuning, these will be listed here too.
 * Vector model, implying vector model to create embeddings for your training data.
-* Max Context tokens, implying how many tokens from your training data the type will maximumly use when sending your context to OpenAI to answer questions.
+* Max Context tokens, implying how many tokens from your training data the model will maximumly use when sending your context to OpenAI to answer questions.
-* Max Request tokens, implying the maximum number of tokens the type allows for the user's questions.
+* Max Request tokens, implying the maximum number of tokens the model allows for the user's questions.
 * Max Response tokens, implying maximum tokens to allow for OpenAI to return as answers to questions.
 * Max Message tokens, which is calculated according to your completion model's token size, and your request, response and context tokens.
 If this goes to negative, your settings cannot be saved.
 * Max Function Invocations, which is the maximum number of times the model will invoke OpenAI for a single prompt.
 To understand this number you'll have to read our tutorial about [how to create AI functions](https://ainiro.io/blog/getting-started-with-ai-functions).